trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 A Delegate is effectively a wrapper for a function pointer.
 Shellcode is machine code that can be executed independantly.
 As such, if you have a pointer to it, you can execute it.
 SharpSploit already took advantage of delegates in order to execute shellcode in this way in the `SharpSploit.Execution.ShellCode.ShellCodeExecute` function.
 You could also execute shellcode using the `DynamicFunctionInvoke` method within DInvoke.
 Furthermore, you could use it to execute shellcode that expects parameters to be passed in or attempts to return a value.

+## Integrating DInvoke into Tools

+You can use DInvoke by downloading SharpSploit today.
+Ryan Cobb has an [https://cobbr.io/SharpGen.html](excellent blog post) that covers how to integrate existing .NET Assemblies such as SharpSploit into your red team tools.
+Alternatively, if you don't want to embed SharpSploit into your tool, you can copy and paste the files composing DInvoke into your project and reference them.
+An example would be [https://github.com/med0x2e/NoAmci](NoAmci) by med0x2e.

 ## Room for Improvement

 DInvoke represents a powerful and flexible new framework for post-exploitation on Windows.
 But, there is still plenty of room for improvement.
 We have a list of features that we would like to add.
 If you have more, feel free to submit a PR or request the feature.